 How to make the filling for spinach fatayers

 - Start with a kilo of fresh spinach, sprinkle on some salt and give it a message.
-I know it looks like it's a lot of spinach but as you can see from the picture it will break down into a small amount.
+I know it looks like a lot of spinach, but as you can see from the picture, it will break down into a small amount.

-- Saute your onions until golden, then add the garlic and remove from heat.
-Let them cool off before adding to the spinach, so they don't cook the spinach.
+- Saute your onions until golden; add the garlic and remove from heat.
+Let the mixture cool off before adding it to the spinach, so you don't cook the spinach.

 - Then add all of the other ingredients and mix well!